ncatlab/nlab-content/pages/1146.md

   }
 $$

+### Equivalence of the two definitions

-Which is 'better'?
+Which definition is 'better'?
 'Commuting squares', i.e., the first version, is convenient if you want to define a double complex as a chain complex in the category of chain complexes.
-On the other hand, 'anticommuting squares' and version 2 is convenient for defining the total complex (for computing total homology).
+On the other hand, 'anticommuting squares' and version 2 is sometimes convenient for defining the total complex (for computing total homology).
 Does it matter which you use?
 The following says they are just two views of the same situation.

-### Equivalence of the two definitions

 One makes a double complex $X$ with commutative squares into a double complex with anticommutative squares by using the same vertical differential $d^v$ but taking $\bar{d}^h : X_{p,q} \to X_{p,q-1}$ to be $(-1)^p d^h$.
-The same trick can be used to make a double complex with anticommutative squares into a double complex with commutative squares.
+The same trick can, of course, be used to make a double complex with anticommutative squares into a double complex with commutative squares.

 ## Total complex of a double complex